Orange-OpenSource/conllueditor/README.md

 is calculate on a token basis.

-Since every sentence will be compared once with every other sentence, this will take some time for CoNLL-U files wich many sentences and only a single thread and maximal distances != 0
+Since every sentence will be compared once with every other sentence, this will take some time for CoNLL-U files with many sentences and only a single thread and maximal distances != 0

 # Known bugs
 * not all possible errors which users can make are checked 😃: e.g. adding weird or non-numerical ids in the CoNLL-U files may crash the server.